borkshop/kni/MANUAL.md

 Its first child is called `start.0.1` and its first sibling is called `start.1`.
 To be able to go to other transitions, they must have labels.

-A label is the symbol `=` followed by a name, appearing anywhere in a narrative.
+A label is the symbol `@` followed by a name, appearing anywhere in a narrative.
 The following song begins with a `refrain`, to which we repeatedly return until the song exhausts itself or the interlocutor.

 ```
 {=99 bottles}
-= refrain
+@refrain
 {$bottles||1 bottle|{$bottles} bottles} of beer on the wall. /
 {$bottles||1 bottle|{$bottles} bottles} of beer. /
 You take one down and pass it around. {-1 bottles} /